1. Statement

 The code of conduct and expected behaviour set out in this policy shall also apply, in appropriate circumstances, to students when they are away from College premises and outside the jurisdiction of the College, for example during half term and in the holidays.
 Any student’s conduct which affects the welfare of a member or members of the College community or which could bring the College into disrepute will be treated as a discipline matter.

 The College understands that everyone makes mistakes and so supports students to recognise, improve and/or rectify their behaviour if it falls short of the code of conduct or expected behaviour.
-This may involve students taking extra time to catch up with required work, attending compulsory subject-specific clinics, Homework Saturdays, engaging in discussions to examine the impact of their behaviour and/or agreeing steps and targets to improve behaviour.
+This may involve students scheduling extra time to catch up with required work, attending compulsory subject-specific clinics, homework workshops and engaging in discussions to examine the impact of their behaviour and/or agreeing steps and targets to improve behaviour.

 7.1 Lateness and failure to complete work on time